We Love to Educate Our Patients

 Dental visits: Can I stay with my child?

 Yes, it’s often recommended that parents who can help keep their children calm and relaxed do stay with their child during appointments.
 This also allows the parent to ask any questions.
-After the first visit we suggest parents wait in the waiting room so that the child can form a relationship with the dental team.

 Dental visits: How often should they be scheduled?

 Patients should get regular cleanings twice a year, in addition to following a proper oral hygiene routine.
-If your child had significant dental treatment in the past, we will always let you know how often your child should visit based on their specific needs.
+If your child had significant dental treatment in the past, we would always let you know how often your child should visit based on their specific needs.

 Diet and nutrition: What foods are best for my child’s dental health?

-Make sure your child has a balanced diet, including one serving each of: fruits and vegetables, breads and cereals, milk and dairy products, and meat fish and eggs.
+Make sure your child has a balanced diet, including one serving each of fruits and vegetables, breads and cereals, milk and dairy products, and meat, fish and eggs.
 Limiting the servings of sugars and starches will also aid in protecting your child’s teeth from decay.

 Eruption: When do the first teeth start to come in?